nikhilnxvverma1/sporty-bunch/README.md

 # Sporty Bunch

-An app allowing people to get together for a sports event
+An app allowing people to get together for a sports event.
+This is usually the case whenever a team sport needs to be organised and its very hard to gather a group together.

 ## Status